spew8712/jpegview/README.md

 # JPEGView - Image Viewer and Editor

-This is the official re-release of JPEGView.
+This is a mod of [sylikc's official re-release of JPEGView](https://github.com/sylikc/jpegview/) to focus on the slideshow aspect of the app.
+And maybve add [AVIF image format](https://avif.io/blog/articles/avif-faq/#%E2%8F%A9generalinformation) support in future.

 ## Description